It’s difficult to know; install them all unless you have a reason not to

 For novices and those who consider themselves a less-than-technical user of Windows, my strong recommendation is simple:

-- Make sure you’re backing up regularly, but especially prior to taking updates.
+- Make sure you’re backing up regularly, but especially before taking updates.

 - Take all Windows 10 updates and upgrades as they’re offered.